 This FTDI brand of Custom USB Data Cable is what we are currently distributing with our GeigerGraph and Radiation Network software.
 It is compatible with most models of Geiger counters that have a 3.5mm data port emitting pulse output.
-To determine if your Geiger counter is compatible, at one end of the cable is a 3.5mm stereo jack connector, and your Geiger counter emission must be strong enough to meet the 3.3 Volt spec of the cable.
+To determine if your Geiger counter is compatible, at one end of the cable is a 3.5mm stereo jack connector, and your Geiger counter signal must be strong enough to meet the 3.3 Volt spec of the cable.
+These particular interfaceable models among our selection, that do not already come with a Data Cable, are compatible:

-(Please note: If you are going to use our GeigerGraph or Radiation Network software with your Geiger Counter, with respect to these models - the SEI brands of Inspector USB, Inspector EXP-USB, and the Digilert 200 - they already come with a compatible USB cable.)
+(Please note: If you are going to use our GeigerGraph or Radiation Network software with your Geiger Counter, with respect to these models - the SEI brands of Inspector USB, Inspector EXP-USB, Ranger and Ranger EXP, and the Digilert 200 and Monitor 200 - they already come with a compatible USB cable.)

 This Custom USB Data Cable requires installation of a driver (software) in order for the computer to recognize it.
 The brand name of this data cable is FTDI, and here is the driver for Windows systems - just click on the following link: